 Unitil Energy - Other - In July 2008, the State of New Hampshire enacted legislation that allows electric utilities to make investments in distributed energy resources, including energy efficiency and demand reduction technologies, as well as clean cogeneration and renewable generation.
 On August 5, 2009 Unitil Energy filed a plan for approval of investment in and rate recovery for Distributed Energy Resources.
 An order approving a settlement agreement for a time-of-use pilot program was issued on February 26, 2010.
 On June 11, 2010, the NHPUC issued an order on the remaining two proposed projects and cost recovery.
 The NHPUC denied one of the two projects, citing that the costs outweighed the benefits but found the other project to be in the public interest.
-Unitil Energy may also file step adjustments to base distribution rates to collect actual costs associated with authorized DER projects.
-Recovery of ongoing program management and reporting costs was not allowed at this time, however.
+Unitil Energy plans to file adjustments to base distribution rates to collect actual costs associated with authorized DER projects.

 On February 25, 2010, a significant wind storm struck portions of the New England region, causing extensive damage to electric facilities and loss of service to significant numbers of customers of several utilities.
 An estimated one million electric customers in the region were affected, including approximately 85% of the Company's customers.
 Unitil Energy was able to restore power to 96% percent of its customers by day three, and its final customers, including those with individual service problems, were restored by day four.
-The Company spent approximately \$7.2 million for the repair and replacement of electric distribution systems damaged during the storm, including \$1.3 million related to capital construction and \$5.9 million which has been deferred as a regulatory asset.
+The Company spent approximately \$7.3 million for the repair and replacement of electric distribution systems damaged during the storm, including \$1.3 million related to capital construction and \$6.0 million which has been deferred as a regulatory asset.
 Unitil Energy, in its base rate case filing discussed above, has requested recovery in rates for the costs associated with the emergency repair of its electric distribution system for damage caused by this storm.
 The amount and timing of the cost recovery of the storm restoration expenditures will be determined in the base rate case proceeding.
 The Company does not believe these storm restoration expenditures and the timing of cost recovery will have a material adverse impact on the Company's financial condition or results of operations.
 However, if it were ultimately determined that certain of these costs were not recoverable in rates, and/or the Company were required to incur additional costs to defend itself, there may be a significant impact on the Company's results of operations in future periods.

 On June 17, 2010, Unitil Energy made its annual reconciliation and rate filing with the NHPUC under its restructuring plan, for rates effective August 1, 2010, including reconciliation of prior year costs and revenues.
-This matter remains pending.
+On July 30, 2010, the NHPUC approved the rate filing and reconciliation.

 Northern Utilities - On November 21, 2008, the MPUC issued an order approving a settlement agreement resolving a number of Notices of Probable Violation ("NOPVs") of certain safety related procedures and rules by Northern Utilities.
 Under the Settlement, Northern Utilities will incur total expenditures of approximately \$3.8 million for safety related improvements to Northern's distribution system to ensure compliance with the relevant state and federal gas safety laws, for which no rate recovery will be allowed.
-These compliance costs were accrued by Northern Utilities prior to the acquisition date and the remaining amount on the Company's balance sheet at June 30, 2010 was \$2.3 million.
+These compliance costs were accrued by Northern Utilities prior to the acquisition date and the remaining amount on the Company's balance sheet at September 30, 2010 was \$0.7 million.